Al-Aweer Sewage Treatment Plant (STP) Upgrade, Dubai, United Arab Emirates

 The earlier expansion carried out by ACWA Services at the Al-Aweer STP included process additions, renovation to the existing facilities, facility modifications, testing, cleaning, calibration, and maintenance.

 In the preliminary treatment unit, minor modifications were made to the existing inlet chamber, yard piping modifications were made to bypass the existing inlet chamber, screening building was fitted with three travelling screens by replacing the existing ones, the existing aerate grit chambers were modified, and minor modifications were made to the pre-aeration tanks.

 Phase II of the Ganga Action Plan Project primarily involves the construction of a new 140,000m³/d sewage treatment plant (STP).

-The tertiary biological treatment unit was installed with a flow-splitting chamber, a new big-filter recirculation pumping station and two new tertiary settling tanks.
+The tertiary biological treatment unit was installed with a flow-splitting chamber, a new big-filter recirculation pumping station, and two new tertiary settling tanks.
 The upgrade also included modifications to yard piping and replacement of biological filters.

-The existing pre-chlorinators and post-chlorinators were replaced with larger units, chlorine storage facilities were modified to provide a safer operation and a new chlorine scrubber was installed to neutralise leaks.
+The existing pre-chlorinators and post-chlorinators were replaced with larger units, while chlorine storage facilities were modified to provide a safer operation and a new chlorine scrubber was installed to neutralise leaks.